-Now that the vaccine supply has increased, PDPH is expanding its mass vaccination program to persons eligible under Phase 1b.
-The central concept of the program is to make vaccine available to high-risk persons in under-vaccinated neighborhoods with few or no vaccine providers through a community-based clinics.
+As the vaccine supply has increased, PDPH has expanded its mass vaccination program to persons eligible under Phase 1b.
+The central concept of the program is to make vaccine available to high-risk persons in under-vaccinated neighborhoods with few or no vaccine providers through community-based clinics.

-The PDPH community vaccination program launched during the week of February 22 with clinics on Tuesdays, Thursdays, and Saturdays for 6 weeks at the following locations:
+The PDPH community vaccination program launched three additional sites during the week of March 15 with clinics operating at the following locations:

-- · Martin Luther King Older Adult Center in North Philadelphia (19121) - · Community Academy of Philadelphia Charter School in Juniata (19124) - · University of the Sciences and Drexel University in West Philadelphia (19104)
+- · Martin Luther King Older Adult Center in North Philadelphia (19121) - · Community Academy of Philadelphia Charter School in Juniata (19124) - · University of the Sciences and Drexel University in West Philadelphia (19104) - · Simon Gratz High School in Nicetown-Tioga (19140) - · Edward O'Malley Athletic Association (EOM) in South Philadelphia (19148) - · Grand Yesha Ballroom in South Philadelphia (19145)

-These locations were selected based on proximity to high priority zip codes (see the map that follows) that are undervaccinated and have high vulnerability due to population demographics, as well as features of the individual host facilities, such as sufficient square footage and accessibility.
-Each clinic is by appointment only and has a maximum throughput of 500 persons per day.
+These locations were selected based on proximity to high priority zip codes (see the map that follows) that are under-vaccinated and have high vulnerability due to population demographics, as well as features of the individual host facilities, such as sufficient square footage and accessibility.
+Depending on its size, each clinic has a maximum throughput 300-500 persons per day.